FilizHakan/HRNet_universal_modal/README.md

-# HRNet_universal_modal
+# hrnet-modal

-A simple yet universal modal, based as a React library components that was created simply by using `create-react-app`.
+A simple yet universal modal, based as a React library components that was created simply by using `create-react-app`.<br/>

 ## You can install the modal that way

-Run the following command:
+Run the following command:<br/>
-`npm install HRNet_universal_modal`
+`npm install hrnet-modal`

-## You can start the modal that way

-Run the following commands:
-`cd hrnet-modal`
-`npm start`

 ## Use Modal

-In a React app, use the Modal components in App.js:<br/>
+In a React app, you can use the Modal component in your project as a component or directly in App.js:<br/>
-`import Modal from 'hrnet-modal/dist/lib/Modal.jsx`<br/>
+`import Modal from 'hrnet-modal/dist/lib/Modal'`<br/>
 <br/>
 Insert:<br/>
 `<Modal />`